Organizing Content in Canvas

 The Teaching with Canvas Resource Center is a comprehensive collection of guides covering a multitude of topics.
 It is a useful resource for anyone optimizing an existing course or building a new Canvas course.

 Files—A basic building block

 The Files tool allows the instructor to create a repository for the files related to the course.
 Upload your course content to Canvas using the Files tool.
 You can upload multiple files at a time as well as set usage rights and publish files in bulk.
-Content uploaded to the Files tool must then be published or they will not be visible or accessible to students.
+Content uploaded to the Files tool must then be published or it will not be visible or accessible to students.

 Pages—Simple but versatile

 Pages are content pages like any web page; they can include a combination of text, images, and files (documents, videos, etc.).
 Pages allow you to create context around a file.
 This can help students learn more effectively.
 For example, you might embed a useful video clip within a Page, with further written instructions on important questions to consider while viewing it, followed by a link to a related assignment.

 Adding files (PDF, Word, PowerPoint, etc.) to your course pages allows students to preview the files without downloading them.
 Creating pages that contain a number of related files, images, and links in one place can help keep modules from becoming too long.

 Here are a few ideas for ways to use the Page tool: